SoftwareAndOutsourcing/near-protocol-attendance-chain/README.md

    can learn how the frontend connects to the NEAR blockchain.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
 The frontend code gets tested with [jest].
-You can run both of these at once with `yarn run test`.
+You can run both of these at once with `npm run test`.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
+When you run `npm run dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
 When you're ready to make it permanent, here's how.

 Step 0: Install near-cli (optional)
 -------------------------------------

 [near-cli] is a command line interface (CLI) for interacting with the NEAR blockchain.
-It was installed to the local `node_modules` folder when you ran `yarn install`, but for best ergonomics you may want to install it globally:
+It was installed to the local `node_modules` folder when you ran `npm i`, but for best ergonomics you may want to install it globally:

-    yarn install --global near-cli
+    npm install --global near-cli

-Or, if you'd rather use the locally-installed version, you can prefix all `near` commands with `npx`
+Or, if you'd rather use the locally-installed version, you can prefix all `near` commands with `npx`,.

 Ensure that it's installed with `near --version` (or `npx near --version`)